sbme-tutorials/sbme-tutorials.github.io/2018/cv/notes/9_week9.md

 ### Brute-Force matcher
 In brute-force matcher we have to match descriptor of all features in an image to descriptors of all features in another image.
-It is extremely expensive as we know any brute-force algorithm will guarantee finding a solution, but doesn't guarantee optimal solution.
+It is extremely expensive as we know any brute-force algorithm will guarantee getting a solution, but doesn't guarantee getting optimal solution.

 ### RANSAC
 Random sample consensus is an iterative method for estimation of parameters of a mathematical model.
-We will model the transformation of points in source image to destination one, and try to find the estimate of model parameters (affine transformations).
+We will model the transformation of points in source image to destination one, and try to find an estimate of model parameters.
 The basic idea of RANSAC algorithm is shown in the following flow chart.

 ![](../images/ransac.png)